Travel Better: 15 Best Ways to Help Locals While Travelling

 Image credit: Elaine Casap

 When was the last time you included a farm visit on your itinerary?
 To seek out local farmers is to shake the hands that feed you –— that’s a soul-nourishing experience tourists often overlook while travelling, but certainly shouldn’t miss.
-When you know more about the painstaking work that goes behind every harvest it took to make the food on your plate, you elevate your respect for those individuals.
+When you know more about the painstaking work that goes behind every harvest it takes to make the food on your plate, you elevate your respect for those individuals.
 The same goes for all local products lovingly handmade to catch your eye.

-So go ahead: frolic in farms, step foot inside a weaving house, visit plantations.
+So go ahead: frolic on farms, step foot inside a weaving house, visit plantations.
 Step into the shoes of people who make it their day’s mission to feed their families, at the same time nourishing others through meaningful tourism and hospitality experiences.

 3. Engage with as many locals as you can